9 Small Ship Scottish Cruises You Should Know About

 Other cruises on larger ships will visit the isles off Scotland’s western coast as part of a longer cruise but they won’t be crewed by locals.

-When next go over there, I am planning to take one of the new Caledonian sleepers from London to Glasgow to spend a few days in this destination-rich city and then continue by train to my cruise port, mostly likely Oban.
+When next go over there, I am planning to take one of the new modern state-owned Caledonian Sleeper Trains from London to Glasgow to spend a few days in this destination-rich city and then continue by train to my cruise port, mostly likely Oban.

 Which line and ship?
 Well, the list is laid out below for me and you too to ponder on.